jaychapds/cheatsheats/tmux-cheatsheet.md

     q  show pane numbers
     x  kill pane
     ⍽  space - toggle between layouts

-## Window/pane surgery

-    :joinp -s :2<CR>  move window 2 into a new pane in the current window :joinp -t :1<CR>  move the current pane into a new pane in window 1

 * [Move window to pane](http://unix.stackexchange.com/questions/14300/tmux-move-window-to-pane)
 * [How to reorder windows](http://superuser.com/questions/343572/tmux-how-do-i-reorder-my-windows)